Liberal Union of Lithuania: History

-In 1995 municipal election, the party got 2.69 percent of the votes nationally and 40 councillors.
+In the 1995 municipal election, the party got 2.69 percent of the votes nationally and 40 councillors.
 Most of these gains were city districts (e. g.
 Birštonas, Marijampolė, Klaipėda).
 After these elections many members of Liberal Union in Kaunas resigned.
-In 1996 parliamentary election the party got 1.84 percent of the votes and one mandate.
+In 1996 parliamentary election the party received 1.84 percent of the votes and one mandate.
 In 1997 municipal election, the party won 3.99 percent of the votes.
 As a result, the Liberal Union managed to form coalitions with other parties and win mayorships (most notably, in Klaipėda).

 Party's breakthrough came in late 1999, when former Prime Minister of Lithuania (and Homeland Union member) Rolandas Paksas became party's leader.
 In 2000 municipal election the Liberal Union won 13.99 percent of the votes (first place was won by the New Union (Social Liberals) with 16.68 percent of the votes) and mayorships in three major cities, Vilnius, Kaunas and Klaipėda.
 In the parliamentary election of the same year, the party won 17.25 percent of the votes and 34 seats in Seimas.
 By this, the Liberal Union was the largest single party in Seimas for four months in 2000 and 2001.

 After these elections, the Liberal Union formed a coalition with the New Union (Social Liberals), the Lithuanian Centre Union, the Modern Christian Democrats and the Electoral Action of Poles in Lithuania (with support from the Lithuanian Peasants Party).
 This coalition lasted for seven months, when New Union (Social Liberals) withdraw their government ministers.

-After this, the party became opposition one.
-By December, 2001 Rolandas Paksas (and some of his followers) left the Liberal Union and founded the Liberal Democratic Party.
+After this, the party joined the opposition.
+By December 2001, Rolandas Paksas (and some of his followers) left the Liberal Union and founded the Liberal Democratic Party.
 Along this split, the party started negotiations with former coalition partners, the Lithuanian Centre Union and the Modern Christian Democrats, about merger.
 All three parties merged into Liberal and Centre Union in 2003.